 You simply combine 1 part conditioner to 1 part distilled water and shake.
 Maybe let is sit a few days to come together, and you’re done.
 From here on out, I will continue using the original bottle, filling it half full with conditioner and then adding distilled water to fill the 10 oz bottle.
 If you order this conditioner for the first time, simply store 1/2 of the conditioner in a separate container until you are ready to make your second batch.

-I have been a faithful body wash user for as long as I can remember, however, I recently tried Morning Start Bar Soap instead and I don’t know if I’ll ever go back to body wash.
+I have been a faithful body wash user for as long as I can remember, however, I recently tried a natural bar soap, and I don’t know if I’ll ever go back to body wash.
 My biggest concern in trying a bar soap was that it would dry out my skin, but guess what?
 It had the opposite effect.
-The natural bar soap was less drying to my skin than the body wash I’d been using… So I start researching why this might be and found that many surfactants used in soap can be drying, but even more crazy is what I found out about antibacterial soaps.
-For many years, Triclosan was used as the antibacterial agent in soap, but in September 2016, the FDA stated it was no longer allowed to be used in products as it was not proven safe or effective.
-Now, makers of antibacterial soap are adding other ingredients, such as Benzalkonium Chloride, instead.
-Guess what?
-Benzalkonium Chloride has insufficient data on safety and effectiveness, so the FDA differed their ruling on its use for one year.
-In other words, we’re not sure whether it’s actually safe or not, but until we know, you can keep using it in your products… What?!
+The natural bar soap was less drying to my skin than the body wash I’d been using… So I start researching why this might be and found that many surfactants used in soap can be drying.
+Going natural, whether with a bar soap or body wash, may help you avoid that itchy, dry skin.

 Stretch your natural body wash from 8 oz to 32 oz.